jdbruner/simh/.github/README.md

 cd BlinkenBone
 ./make.sh
 ```
+On some systems you may need to configure the kernel variable ```dev.tty.legacy_tiocsti``` to 1
+to allow the console to inject characters into the simh console input.

 An automated procedure to install this (```install.sh``` in the ```BlinkenBone``` directory) is still in development.

 ##### Build/install on Windows